DASverseTJK/parsingLogFile/README.md

 - tester.js
   - (half)Async : saves at the end of while
   - Grabage file to test out small parts before I edit my OG code.
+- findDiff.js
+  - Grab all data from DB and save into either txt/log file as JSON format to compare data in DB vs file
+    - logDiff.log will be created
+- compareDiff.js
+  - Compare old data from db_dum.js and new data from DB that was originally saved from db_dum.js
+    - Comparison is not done yet because both of file's format is different.
+    - Currently it's comparing line by line, so the difference will happen in almost every line.
+    - compareLog.log will be created (it's named as .txt file but it should be .log file)

 - Log files are not provided but successful format is provided above with random dummy data I manually put in
 <br /><br />

+- IMPORTANT :
+  - .log files are filtered in Github due to privacy of log.
+To create dummy log file, scroll up and see succeeful log.
+Failed log can be any format.

 - Parsing flowchart
 ![Metapocket_log_file_flowchart drawio](https://user-images.githubusercontent.com/131336470/235610948-485c3ef6-2947-42b5-ae67-876a57c385a7.png)